John Williamson (singer): Personal life

 In the early 1970s John was living in Leichhardt and met Mary-Kay Price.
 Her parents had farmed on Tulloona Plain between Moree and Goondiwindi, and her father was a World War II soldier-settler.
 In 1973, Williamson married Mary-Kay on her parents' farm.
 The couple have two daughters, Ami and Georgie.
 Ami recalled "[w]hen Dad was away, he was really away".
 Over his career Williamson has written some love songs for Mary-Kay including "Little Girl from the Dryland".
 On 23 April 2007, after more than 30 years of marriage, Williamson and Mary-Kay divorced.
 Williamson admitted that he preferred Springbrook in south-east Queensland to unwind and get inspiration for new material.

 Following his marriage break-up, Williamson formed a relationship with a new partner, Meg Doyle, who organises some of his activities.
 The couple divide their time living together between Springbrook and their Sydney apartment and were married in March 2013.
 His daughter, Ami, is also a musician, who has toured with Williamson.
 In early 2008, she toured Australian Defence Force bases in Iraq and Afghanistan to play to troops: she appeared on two episodes, "Show of Force", on Australian Story (May 2008) describing the tour.
 Williamson also appeared on the same episodes he had advised his daughter "to sing stuff that's going to be good for the boys".
 Ami explained her motivation for going "I've got, you know, a history of entertainers in my family ... [who] have performed for the military, my dad has, so I feel like I've taken the baton, which is cool".

 Williamson is a supporter and activist for Australia becoming a Republic, stating "I believe that those who cling to the Monarchy [...] are no different [...] from those who objected to the then proposed Federation [...].
 In other words, there is no doubt in my mind that a Republic is inevitable [...]."

 His middle brother Robin died of cancer in 1999.
 The song "Salisbury Street" on Williamson's 2002 album "Gunyah" was dedicated to Robin.
 Salisbury Street was the location of their second home in Quambatook.

+These days Williamson lives on the Gold Coast in the hinterland suburb of Springbrook where he will occasionally host live concerts at a venue he built known as Willoshed.